Child Custody Attorneys in Hoffman Estates

 Nearly all divorce and family law matters settle out of court.
 These resolutions save the litigants time and money.
 Furthermore, they give the participants more control over the outcome and help develop a framework for a successful co-parenting relationship.

 Emotional circumstances often change.
 If the change is permanent and substantial, a Hoffman Estates child custody lawyer could successfully file a motion to modify the existing arrangement.
 The modification could be a wholesale change, like a reversal of the residential and non-residential designation, or some minor tweaks, such as new pick up or drop off times.

 No matter how big or little the changes are, it’s important to get them in writing.
 Only family court orders are legally enforceable.
 If the parents just have a side agreement about these matters, even if the agreement is in writing, one parent could unilaterally back out of it, and the other parent would have no legal recourse.

 Move-away custody modifications are quite common as well.
 Usually, these modifications are agreed, and they involve some give-and-take.
 For example, Mother might agree to Father’s relocation if Father agrees to a revised parenting time schedule.

 Work With a Diligent Cook County Attorney

 Various legal solutions are available for your changing family.
-For a free consultation with an experienced child custody attorney in Hoffman Estates, contact Delaney Heckman, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced child custody attorney in Hoffman Estates, contact Andrea Heckman Law, Ltd. Convenient payment plans are available.